The EMSEAL Approach to Successful Expansion Joint Treatment—Collaborative, 3-D Design, Detailing, Construction, Fabrication, Installation

 This collaborative approach is not just theory.
 It is a practice that has resulted in the successful execution of watertight expansion joints on new and retrofit projects on structures of every type.

-From the National Naval Medical Center in Bethesda, to the enormous mixed-use—Atlantic Station development in Atlanta, to the retrofit of FedEx Field Washington Redskins Stadium, Citizens Bank Philadelphia Phillies Ballpark, Atlanta CONRAC, the Empire State Building retrofit, the new Meadowlands, Mets, Yankees, Twins, Nationals and over 200 other stadiums, A/E’s, general contactors, EMSEAL, and a select group of like-minded waterproofing sub-contractors are proving this approach possible and practical.
+From the marquee Hudson Yards in New York City, to Oakland International Airport, to the enormous mixed-use—Atlantic Station in Atlanta, to the retrofit of FedEx Field Washington Redskins Stadium, Citizens Bank Philadelphia Phillies Ballpark, Atlanta CONRAC, the Empire State Building retrofit, the new Meadowlands, Mets, Yankees, Titans, 49ers, Raiders, Marlins, Twins, Nationals and over 250 other pro, college, and stadiums, A/E’s, general contactors, EMSEAL, and a select group of like-minded waterproofing sub-contractors are proving this approach possible and practical.

 If this collaborative and disciplined approach is not adopted as the basic philosophy on any project of any scope, whether a stadium, hospital, school, government building or airport, it can be expected that leaks at expansion joints will constitute a high percentage of post tenancy costs and headaches.

 We invite you to make EMSEAL your partner in success on your expansion joint projects.
-Come to our SWRI-Validated Expansion Joint Training or click here to schedule an AIA/CES luncheon seminar in your firm.
-Or contact us at: 1-800-526-8365 or firstname.lastname@example.org
+Come to our SWRI-Validated Expansion Joint Training or click here to schedule an AIA/CES webinar or seminar in your firm.
+Or contact us at: 1-800-526-8365 or email@example.com

 Think, Design, Detail, Specify, Construct, Fabricate and Install in 3D.